The Death Traps on display in the Batcave's "Joker Wing" were taken from the original Adam West TV series.

 Beloved DC humor characters Sugar and Spike appear in the comic as allies of a de-aged baby Batman.
 The same issue also features a time machine that is best known to fans of Superdickery as Lois' time travel popemobile.

 In "Mayhem of the Music Meister!", Calendar Man is seen strapped to a dolly with a muzzle over his mouth like Hannibal Lecter, probably in reference to the Lecter-inspired portrayal of him in The Long Halloween.

 The Music Meister's frequent costume changes involve homages to (among others) KISS, the Phantom of the Opera, Elvis Presley, Liberace and Elton John.
-They also reference various types of music, from generic band geek to opera.
+They also reference various types of music, from generic band geek to techno to opera.

 In "Hail the Tornado Tyrant!", Red Tornado's son is called Tornado Champion and Tornado Tyrant, both nicknames Red Tornado had over the years.
 Likewise, Champion's design before his Face-Heel Turn resembles Red Tornado's original look in the comics.

 The "Batman doesn't eat nachos!" line in "A Bat Divided!" definitely seems to be a reference to one of the nitpicks fans made about an early episode of The Batman, which showed Bruce eating nachos in the Batcave.
 Not to mention, the cheese sauce Slacker!Batman pours on his nachos has a picture of Little Cheese on it.

 The sound effect Starro makes is the same sound as Martian ships from the 1953 film adaptation of The War Of The Worlds.
 The Faceless Hunter's narration in "The Power of Shazam!" of how Starro identified Earth as its target is a shout out to the open narration of the film as well.